mubanjs/muban-skeleton/README.md

 Your goto script when running local development against local page templates with live and hot reloading when any of your code changes.

-- runs the code bundle with `webpack-dev-middleware`, hot-reloading your JS and CSS changes
+- runs the code bundle with `WebpackDevServer`, hot-reloading your JS and CSS changes
 - runs the server bundle to generate templates and serves them from express, live-reloading your HTML changes

 The dev server runs on `http://localhost:9000`.